SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/ExtraTableInfo/getFlags.md

 ---
-title: Integer getFlags()
+title: crmscript_ref_ExtraTableInfo_getFlags
-path: /EJScript/Classes/ExtraTableInfo/Member functions/Integer getFlags()
+description: ExtraTableInfo.getFlags()
-intellisense: 1
+intellisense: ExtraTableInfo.getFlags
-classref: 1
 sortOrder: 328
 keywords: getFlags()
+so.topic: reference
 ---

 Will return the flags for this extra table.